Victims of Domestic Violence

 Drop Affidavit for the Victim of Domestic Violence in Hillsborough County

 We recently obtained a form provided to a victim by the State Attorney’s Office in a domestic violence case in Hillsborough County.
-These forms are used at both the Tampa and Plant City office.
+These forms are used at both the Tampa and Plant City offices.

-Although the form says that it should only be completed by the State Attorney’s Office or the Victim Advocate, the alleged victim might decide to type up their own affidavit and bring it to the State Attorney’s Office or provide it to the Defendant’s criminal defense attorney.
+Although the form says it should only be completed by the State Attorney’s Office or the Victim Advocate, the alleged victim might decide to type up their own affidavit and bring it to the State Attorney’s Office or provide it to the Defendant’s criminal defense attorney.

 STATE ATTORNEY’S OFFICE, 13th JUDICIAL CIRCUIT